rl27/AugmentedCane/README.md

 ARCore Extensions will cause dependency problems when trying to build the project in Xcode.
 Follow these steps:

+- If you have a previous Unity build folder, either delete it or make sure you replace the folder instead of appending to it.

-* After building the Xcode project from Unity, open a terminal and run `pod install` in the project folder.
+- After building in Unity, open a terminal and run `pod install` in the new build folder.

-* After that, use `.xcworkspace` file instead of `.xcodeproj` to open the project in Xcode.
+- Then use the `.xcworkspace` file to open the project in Xcode.
 Do not use `.xcodeproj`.
-In the Unity editor, under Assets > External Dependency Manager > iOS Resolver > Settings, the setting for "Cocoapods Integration" should be set to `Xcode Workspace - Add Cocoapods to the Xcode workspace`.
+  - In the Unity editor, under Assets > External Dependency Manager > iOS Resolver > Settings, the setting for "Cocoapods Integration" should be set to `Xcode Workspace - Add Cocoapods to the Xcode workspace`.

-* When building the app in Xcode you may also get an error that a file "has been modified since the precompiled header".
+- When building the app in Xcode you may also get an error that a file "has been modified since the precompiled header".
 If this happens, do `Product > Clean Build Folder`.

 Here is a [useful reference](https://shobhitsamaria.com/cocoapods-installation-failure-while-building-unity-project-for-ios/).